websanco/liferay-learn/docs/dxp/7.x/en/headless-delivery/content-delivery-apis/making-unauthenticated-requests.md

 # Making Unauthenticated Requests

 By default Liferay DXP restricts API access for the sake of security, requiring authentication in order to get a valid response.
 However, in certain cases it may make sense to open up an API for guest access.
-Liferay DXP provides a straightforward way to achieve this.

-## Making an Unauthenticated Request

 Making an API request without passing credentials generally leads to an error response: